PAHO says in advanced talks to buy more COVID vaccines | Health

 PAHO says in advanced talks to buy more COVID vaccines

+The agreement with Sinovac is to buy 8.5 million vaccine doses for 2021 and some 80 million doses next year, said PAHO Assistant Director Jarbas Barbosa.
+Etienne said that over a billion COVID-19 vaccine doses have been administered in the Americas and 35% of people in Latin America and the Caribbean have been fully vaccinated, but stressed that coverage has not been uniform.

-The Pan American Health Organization (PAHO) said on Wednesday it is in advanced talks with vaccine makers to buy additional COVID vaccines for its member states, to complement bilateral deals, donations, and doses they are receiving via the COVAX mechanism.
+The Pan American Health Organization (PAHO) said on Wednesday it is in advanced talks with vaccine makers to buy additional COVID shots for its member states to complement bilateral deals, donations, and doses they are receiving via the COVAX mechanism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)